Krista Ninivaggi: Career

 New York is where Ninivaggi developed a sophisticated and cutting-edge approach to hospitality design.
 She mentioned she wanted to be able to "script the night" through her hospitality designs.
 After graduation, Ninivaggi moved to New York City where she began her career at Rockwell Group in the fall of 2002.
-After 3 years of working at Rockwell Group, she left the company in 2006 and worked with a design consultancy for a brief period of time, and then moved over to begin work for AvroKO.
+After 3 years of working at Rockwell Group, she left the company in 2006 and worked with a design consultancy for a brief period, and then moved over to begin work for AvroKO.
 She credits her time at AvroKO to when she was able to see a number of high concept interiors work realized.
 Ninivaggi remained at AvroKO until 2010, and then began work at ShoP Architects in 2011.
 She said that she received the job at ShoP Architects through a softball league that also proved to be an ideal networking opportunity; she played on the field with people who later became her colleagues.
 During her time at ShoP, she was named director of interiors.
-Ninivaggi later left ShoP Architects to found her own firm, K&Co, which specializes in hospitality and large-scale multi-family residential interiors.
+Ninivaggi later left ShoP Architects to found her firm, K&Co, which specializes in hospitality and large-scale multi-family residential interiors.